lpoitevin1/NetworkScanner/README.md

 ## Notes

-* /!\ Some of tools need to execute as sudo user like scan network.
+* /!\ Some of tools need to execute as sudo user like scan hosts.